gaehlerm/SoftwareEngineering/README.md

     print(city.postal_code())
 ```

-Now this code on the other hand fulfills the OCP.
-If the user wants to add another city, he can create as many additional cities as he wants and we don't have to care about it.
-The base class `City` defines the interface and that's enough for us to work with any class the user adds.
+Now, this code, on the other hand, fulfills the OCP.
+If the user wants to add another city, they can create as many additional cities as they want, and we don't have to worry about it.
+The base class `City` defines the interface, which is sufficient for us to work with any class the user adds.

-The example mentioned here is the classical example for the OCP.
+The example mentioned here is a classic illustration of the OCP.
 It is the strategy design pattern [Design Patterns].
-However, you might also use the decorator pattern which fulfills the OCP as well.
+However, you might also consider using the decorator pattern, which also satisfies the OCP.

 ## Liskov Substitution Principle

 // see https://youtu.be/pTB30aXS77U

-"If it looks like a duck, it quacks like a duck, and it needs batteries, you probably have the wrong abstraction." - wisdom of the internet
+"If it looks like a duck, quacks like a duck, and needs batteries, you probably have the wrong abstraction." - Wisdom of the Internet

-Implementation of interfaces shouldn't blindly follow the "is a" principle.
+Implementation of interfaces should not blindly adhere to the "is a" principle.
 This is only a rule of thumb and not sufficient.
-Instead the implementations really have to share the same interface.
+Instead, the implementations really have to share the same interface.

-For example credit cards and Paypal should not implement the same payment system interface, even though they are both payment methods.
-The credit card requires a card number, while Paypal requires an email address [https://youtu.be/pTB30aXS77U?t=455].
-This leads to the situation where you don't know what the payment interface should take as an input argument.
+For example, credit cards and PayPal should not implement the same payment system interface, even though they are both payment methods.
+The credit card requires a card number, while PayPal requires an email address [https://youtu.be/pTB30aXS77U?t=455].
+This leads to a situation where you are unsure about what the payment interface should accept as an input argument.

 ```py
 class Payment:
     def make_payment(amount, card_number_or_email_address)
 ```

-This logical contradiction about what the second argument should be (email address or card number) is a violation of the Liskov substitution principle.
-Credit card payments and Paypal payments should not implement the same interface.
+This logical contradiction regarding whether the second argument should be (email address or card number) violates the Liskov substitution principle.
+Credit card payments and PayPal payments should not use the same interface.

-Instead the selection of the credit card numer or the email address should be done later on, inside the specific classes.
-It is there that these credentials have to be asked from the user.
+Instead, the selection of the credit card number or the email address should be done later, within the specific classes.
+It is there that these credentials have to be requested from the user.

 ```py
 from abc import ABC, abstractmethod